How you can help

 We have entered into a number of partnerships that enable our supporters to write their Wills for free – without any obligations whatsoever.
 In each case, we are paying a discretionary rate for a limited number of simple Wills to be written – if matters are more complex, you will need to pay any additional fees.

-You can visit a solicitor, have someone visit you at home, or go online - see below for details or contact Graeme Cotterill to arrange a discussion in confidence.
+You can visit a solicitor, have someone visit you at home, or go online - see below for details or contact Mike Flaherty to arrange a discussion in confidence.

 All free Wills are checked by a qualified solicitor